Integration of differential graded manifolds: Integration of (pre)symplectic forms

 \section{Integration of (pre)symplectic forms}

 One of the most remarkable facts of Poisson geometry is that if $M$ is a Poisson manifold then $T^*M$ is a Lie algebroid (the corresponding differential on $\Gamma(\bigwedge TM)$ is given by $[\pi,\cdot]$ where $\pi$ is the Poisson structure and $[,]$ the Schouten bracket) and that the corresponding (local) Lie groupoid is symplectic.
 In \cite{Severa} it was suggested that Courant algebroids should be integrated to (local) 2-symplectic 2-groupoids, and more generally, NQ-manifolds with $Q$-invariant symplectic form of degree $k$ should integrate to (local) $k$-symplectic $\ell$-groupoids (where $k\geq\ell$ and $k=\ell$ whenever the base $M$ is non-trivial).
 In this section we shall see that it is indeed the case.
+Let us remark that in the special case of exact Courant algebroids the integration procedure was studied in detail in \cite{MT}.

 \begin{defn} A NQ-manifold $Z$ is $k$-symplectic (resp.\ $k$-presymplectic) if it carries a $Q$-invariant symplectic (resp.\ closed) 2-form $\varpi$ of degree $k$ w.r.t.\ the grading on $Z$. \end{defn}